VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**February 10th, 2021**.
-The current example data set is focusing on [missing data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-02-10).
-Missing data are present in almost any (clinical) data set.
-Ways to visualize different patterns of missing values is the topic of this webinar.
+**March 10th, 2021**.
+The current example data set is focusing on [mobile app data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-03-10).
+The challenge is to find ways to visualise the impact of mobile app usage on the actual outcome.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays